pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="V"></a>
 ### V

+"Great leaders turn frustration into motivation."
+--Shyam Veerasankar (see also Adam Grant "The Creative Power of Misfits")

+"The greatest comedy is played at the Exchange.
+There ... the speculators excel in tricks, they do business and find excuses wherein hiding places, concealment of facts, quarrels, provocations, mockery, idle talk, violent desires, collusion, artful deceptions, betrayals, cheatings, and even tragic end are to be found."
+--Joseph de la Vega

 "Felix, qui potuit rerum cognoscere causas"
 "Fortunate who was able to know the causes of things"
 --Virgil, London School of Economics Motto

-"The greatest comedy is played at the Exchange.
-There ... the speculators excel in tricks, they do business and find excuses wherein hiding places, concealment of facts, quarrels, provocations,  mockery, idle talk, violent desires, collusion, artful deceptions, betrayals, cheatings, and even tragic end are to be found."
---Joseph de la Vega

 "I have offended God and mankind because my work did not reach the quality it should have."
 --Leonardo da Vinci